 Keep the soil very lightly moist until the pups have set roots then taper back watering to only water when the soil surface is dry.

-To do this, cut off a leaf tip about three inches long and either poke the cut end right into soil or allow the cutting to dry for a few days before planting.
+To do this, cut off a leaf tip about 3″ inches long and either poke the cut end right into the soil or allow the cutting to dry for a few days before planting.
 Some hobbyist suggests that it is helpful to dip the cut end in honey before planting.

 Results with this method are hit-and-miss, and most people feel it is more trouble than it’s worth since aloes typically produce many offsets. [source]

-Harvesting and using aloe vera gel is simplicity, itself.
+Harvesting and using aloe vera gel is simple, in itself.
 Just cut off a mature leaf with a sharp knife and split it lengthwise.

 To harvest a larger amount of juice to keep on hand ready for use.
 Do the following: